-The Superintendent or designee shall develop campus security procedures, which are consistent with the goals and objectives of may be included in the district's comprehensive safety plan and/or site-level safety plans.
+The Superintendent or designee shall develop campus security procedures, which may be included in the district's comprehensive safety plan and/or site-level safety plans.
 Such procedures shall be regularly reviewed to reflect changed circumstances and to assess their effectiveness in achieving safe school objectives.